lmitechnologies/LMI_AI_Solutions/anomaly_detectors/anomalib/README.md

 model
 |---- n_features
 ```
-3. Launch the docker-compose.yaml to run
-4. Find the trained model in untracked-data/results
+4. Find the trained model in outdir/results
-5. Find evaluation result in untracked-data/evaluations if test data given
+5. Find evaluation result in outdir/evaluations if test data given

 ## Generate TRT engine
-1. Update ACTION to convert in .env
-2. Launch the docker-compose.yaml to run
+1. bash main.sh -a convert -x /path/to/onnx  -o /path/to/outdir
-3. Find the generated engine at untracked-data/engines
+2. Find the generated engine at outdir/engines
+3. run without -x /path/to/onnx, it defaults to the latest onnx folder in the outdir/results/{modeltype}/trained-models

 ## Unit Test
-1. Update ACTION to unittest in .env
-2. Ensure the arguments of unit_test in anomaly_model.py reflect the truth for you
-3. Launch the docker-compose.yaml to run
+1. bash main.sh -a test -e /path/to/trt/engine -t /path/to/test/data -o /path/to/outdir
-4. Find annotated prediction result at untracked-data/predictions
+2. Find annotated prediction result at outdir/predictions
+3. run without -e /path/to/trt/engine, it defaults to the latest trt engine folder in the outdir/engines

 ## Code Example
 ```python